rtysonCLAS12/Dilepton_on_Deuteron/README.md

 Two scripts are used to submit jobs on the JLab farm using swif2.
 Hopefully you won't need to change these much more than what is indicated below.
 One final script is used to hadd all output trees.

 ### job-script.sh
 Sets up a single job.
 This will be run by each individual farm node.
-It sets up the environment using modules, copies the code from the source repository onto the farm node then runs the maketree code.
+It sets up the environment using modules, copies the code from the source repository onto the farm node then runs the *maketree.cpp* code.

-***N.B.:*** Please test job-script.sh before launching swif jobs.
-To emulate a job on a farm node, create a new directory and test job-script.sh from there using:
+***N.B.:*** Please test *job-script.sh* before launching swif jobs.
+To emulate a job on a farm node, create a new directory and test *job-script.sh* from there using:

       /path/to/job-script.sh /path/to/source/code/eed /path/to/data_runnb.hipo runnb config.data treename